nhsuk/manage-vaccinations-in-schools/adr/00002-begin-with-a-monolithic-application-architecture.md

 #### Cons:

 - There is the risk that the [NHSUK Frontend](https://github.com/nhsuk/nhsuk-frontend) will not be usable for client side rendering, or it may be more work than expected to adapt them.
 - A fully client-side SPA may exclude some users still using legacy browsers, more than just relying on the Service Worker feature.
 - The usability of a service which blends online and offline usability is unknown and untested.
 User research will be needed to understand if users will find this a usable solution.
+- Managing individual state in multiple single page application clients is a hard distributed systems problem.

 ### Option 3: Desktop app using web-based framework, such as Electron, with server side API